mlswg/mls-protocol/draft-barnes-mls-protocol.md

  * the counter of the previous message (needs to be known to new members of the group)
  * the hash of the previous message (strong indication that other participants saw the same history)

+[BB.
+More than an indication, it should be an unforgeable proof that they have the same history]

 The requirement for this is that all participants know these values.
 If additional clear-text fields are attached to messages (like the counter), those fields can be protected by a signed message envelope.

+[BB.
+I would go for MUST be authenticated instead]

 Alternatively, the hash of the previous message can also be included as an additional field rather than change the encryption key.
 This allows for a more flexible approach, because the receiving party can choose to ignore it (if the value is not known, or if transcript security is not required).

+[BB.
+Not sure to understand this...]

 # Security Considerations